rootbeerking/Tilengine/docs/starting.md

 ```

 ### Disabling background color
 To gain some performance, you may choose to disable a background color.
-Only do so if the last layer covers the entire screen without any transparent areas.:
+Only do so if the last layer covers the entire screen without any transparent areas:
 ```c
 TLN_DisableBGColor ()
 ```